• Revenue Memo

 WhatsApp offers users a range of features

 WhatsApp offers its core messaging service free to consumers while monetizing through business-focused products.
-The WhatsApp Business App serves small businesses, while the WhatsApp Business Platform (API) supports medium and large enterprises that engage customers at scale.
+The WhatsApp Business App serves small businesses, while the WhatsApp Business Platform (Application Programming Interface or API) supports medium and large enterprises that engage customers at scale.

 WhatsApp runs on Meta’s global network of data centers and AI systems.
-It works with local payment partners—like UPI in India and Cielo or Stripe in Brazil—to power WhatsApp Pay.
-It also partners with certified service providers that help businesses use WhatsApp to talk to their customers.
+It works with local payment partners — like National Payments Corporation of India (NPCI) using the Unified Payment Interface (UPI) in India; Cielo in Brazil; and Stripe in Singapore — to power WhatsApp Pay.
+It also partners with certified service providers that help businesses use WhatsApp to communicate with their customers.

 WhatsApp’s revenue streams

 WhatsApp’s revenue has grown steadily over time.
-While it still makes up a small share of Meta’s total income, it shows that WhatsApp is finding ways to make money without giving up its focus on simplicity and privacy.
+While it still constitutes a small share of Meta’s total income, WhatsApp is trying to make money without giving up its focus on simplicity and privacy.

 Key annual revenue milestones include: